-Based in Brooklyn, I focus on urban reporting, with special emphasis on data and courthouse reporting.
-Currently I'm freelancing most days for the New York Daily News.
+Based in Brooklyn, I'm a freelance news reporter with a special emphasis on courthouse reporting and data.
 I graduated from the Newmark Graduate School of Journalism at CUNY in 2018.

 In an earlier life, I spent a decade covering video technology.
 I've been a section editor, a copy editor, and a video/text blogger for various trade magazines.